solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 vector.

 In reality this doesn't actually cost us anything.
-The extra accumulator addition is the same cost as the additional halving add we would have used to fold the vec8 into a single vec4 partial sum.
+The extra accumulator addition is the same cost as the halving add we would have used to fold the vec8 into a single vec4 partial sum.

 Problem three: variable sized loop tails